East Anglian Derby: Norwich City vs Ipswich Town

 I love a derby day.
 It’s the peak experience of watching English soccer.
 And the East Anglian Derby featuring Norwich City vs Ipswich Town is a lesser know example (outside of England anyway) of a proper rivalry.

 This post was written in 2019, when Norwich and Ipswich were in the Championship, and has been left mostly as is.
-As of the 2023-24 season, both Norwich and Ipswich are in the Championship again.
+As of the 2024-25 season, Norwich are in the Championship again and Ipswich have recently been promoted to the Premier League)

 If you don’t know, a derby means a rivalry game, that game, once or twice a year if that, when That Other Team and their Loathsome Fans are in the same stadium with you, the hated colors facing off in person, legends about to be made simply because it’s the derby.